So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 Tip 10: Free and paid resources to learn Spanish

-To top it off, I thought I’d give you some resources to learn Spanish fast.
+To top off this list of 10 tips for learning Spanish, I thought I’d give you some resources to learn Spanish fast.
 First of all, if you're interested in learning more about the strategies to learn Spanish as described in this article, I recommend you check out the book I wrote about the topic.
 It's an introduction to the Effortless Conversations Method that we use in all our language courses.

 The Effortless Conversations Method encompasses all the strategies you learned about in this article (listening, reading, observing chunks, memorization techniques, creating a solid learning routine) and it works really well, as the thousands of students who've been through our courses can attest.